ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - referential transparency - when replacing an expression with the concrete value yields the exact same behaviour for the program
     - not fullfilling this means the code/expression is referentially opaque
     - there is a fair amount of disagreement on the definition by experts
+- eventual consistency - when a cluster eventually will all reach the same state
+    - e.g. postgres replicas/followers are always behind to some degree, but will eventually get all the writes
+- tunable consistency - e.g. cassandra offers this
+- dead-letter queue - a store for when jobs cant be routed to their destinations

 ## PHILOSOPHIES AND DESIGN
 - [SOLID](https://en.wikipedia.org/wiki/SOLID)